wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-staged-publishing-realworld-scenarios.md

 Setting up multiple development environments can be a challenging task as you need to track and manage the resources (compute, web app, database, cache etc.) across these environments and deploy content from one environment to another.

 ## Setting up a non-production environment (stage,dev,QA)
- or **Premium**  AOnce you have a production web app up and running, the next step is to create a non-production environment.
+Once you have a production web app up and running, the next step is to create a non-production environment.
 In order to use deployment slots make sure you are running in the **Standard** or **Premium** App Service plan mode.
 Deployment slots are actually live web apps with their own hostnames.
 Web app content and configuration elements can be swapped between two deployment slots, including the production slot.
 Deploying your application to a deployment slot has the following benefits:

 1. You can validate web app changes in a staging deployment slot before swapping it with the production slot.
 2. Deploying a web app to a slot first and swapping it into production ensures that all instances of the slot are warmed up before being swapped into production.
 This eliminates downtime when you deploy your web app.
 The traffic redirection is seamless, and no requests are dropped due to swap operations.
-This entire workflow can be  This entire workflow can be automated by configuring [Auto Swap](/documentation/articles/web-sites-staged-publishing#configure-auto-swap-for-your-web-app) when pre-swap validation is not needed. 
+This entire workflow can be automated by configuring [Auto Swap](/documentation/articles/web-sites-staged-publishing/#configure-auto-swap-for-your-web-app) when pre-swap validation is not needed.
 3. After a swap, the slot with previously staged web app now has the previous production web app.
 If the changes swapped into the production slot are not as you expected, you can perform the same swap immediately to get your "last known good web app" back.

-To setup a staging deployment slot, see [Set up staging environments for web apps in Azure](/documentation/articles/web-sites-staged-publishing) .
+To setup a staging deployment slot, see [Set up staging environments for web apps in Azure](/documentation/articles/web-sites-staged-publishing/) .
 Every environment should include its own set of resources, for example if your web app uses a database then both production web app and staging web app should be using different databases.
 Add staging development environment resources such as database, storage or cache for setting up your staging development environment.

 ## Examples of using multiple development environments